The

 numbers below persisted min cutoffs.

-overlay highlighting kicks in for potential contenders at or above min MLOR3
+one overlay highlighting kicks in for potential contenders at or above min

-cutoff for level 1.
-A potential contender with MLOR3 of 1.30 or higher would be
+MLOR3 cutoff for level 1.
+A potential contender with MLOR3 of 1.30 or higher

-overlay highlighting kicks in for potential contenders at or above min MLOR3
+two overlay highlighting kicks in for potential contenders at or above min

-cutoff for level 2.
-A potential contender with MLOR3 of 2.00 or higher would be
+MLOR3 cutoff for level 2.
+A potential contender with MLOR3 of 2.00 or higher

 In